1swaN/1swaN/README.md

-- 👋 Hi, I’m @1swaN
+- 👋 Hi, I’m @1swaN (Dmitriy Kuzntesov).
+21 y.o. programmer from Saratov, Russian Federation
-- 👀 I’m interested in self-educating in programming
+- 👀 I’m interested in self-educating in programming.
+I'm just a beginner so I'll be happy to get as much experience as possible.
 - 🌱 I’m currently learning c# and developing winforms and WPF applications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for some new ideas to make them real, using my knowledge about C#.
+Perhaps I will make a small Unity project soon (smth like a simple computer game)
 - 📫 How to reach me: dmitriy.kuznecov.99@list.ru

 <!---